paulcaron/MyMaps/README.md

 The following **extensions** are implemented:

 * [x] Change the primary color to red.
-* [x] Add the possibility to revome any map by sliding to the right
+* [x] Add the possibility to remove any map by sliding to the right.
+To this extent, I followed [this tutorial](https://medium.com/@zackcosborn/step-by-step-recyclerview-swipe-to-delete-and-undo-7bbae1fce27e).

 ## Video Walkthrough